BarbourSmith/Maslow-Motor/README.md

 Hole of 2.25mm is the recommended clearance bolt hole for a M4 bolt, not the measured hole id for the thread which will be 3.3mm

-## Bump Around Shaft

-The radius of this is not displayed on the diagram, and is estimated.
-It should be checked.